Mongol invasions of Japan: Typhoon kamikaze and the end of the invasion

 On 15 August, a great typhoon, known in Japanese as kamikaze, struck the fleet at anchor from the west and devastated it.
 Sensing the oncoming typhoon, Korean and south Chinese mariners retreated and unsuccessfully docked in Imari Bay, where they were destroyed by the storm.
 Thousands of soldiers were left drifting on pieces of wood or washed ashore.
-The Japanese defenders killed all those they found except for the Southern Chinese, who they felt had been coerced into joining the attack on Japan.
+The Japanese defenders killed all those they found except for the southern Chinese, who they felt had been coerced into joining the attack on Japan.

-According to a Chinese survivor, after the typhoon, Commander Fan Wenhu picked the best remaining ships and sailed away, leaving more than 100,000 troops to die.
+According to a Chinese survivor, after the typhoon Commander Fan Wenhu picked the best remaining ships and sailed away, leaving more than 100,000 troops to die.
 After being stranded for three days on Taka island, the Japanese attacked and captured tens of thousands.
 They were moved to Hakata where the Japanese killed all the Mongols, Koreans, and Northern Chinese.
 The Southern Chinese were spared but made slaves.
 According to a Korean source, of the 26,989 Koreans who set out with the Eastern Route fleet, 7,592 did not return.
 Chinese and Mongol sources indicate a casualty rate of 60 to 90 percent.

 Size of the invasion

 Many modern historians believe the figures for the invasion force to be exaggerated, as was common in post-classical chronicles.
-Thomas Conlan, from Princeton University, writes that they were likely exaggerated by an order of magnitude, implying 140,000 soldiers and sailors, and expresses skepticism that a medieval-era kingdom could have managed an invasion on the scale of D-Day during World War II, across over ten times the distance, and questions if even 10,000 soldiers attacked Japan in 1281.
+Thomas Conlan, from Princeton University, writes that they were likely exaggerated by an order of magnitude (140,000), implying that it was 14,000 soldiers and sailors instead, and expresses skepticism that a medieval-era kingdom could have managed an invasion on the scale of D-Day during World War II, across over ten times the distance, and questions if even 10,000 soldiers attacked Japan in 1281.

-Morris Rossabi writes that Conlan was correct in his assertion that the invasion force was much smaller than traditionally believed but argues that the expenditures lavished on the mission confirm that the fighting force was sizable and much larger than 10,000 soldiers and 4,000 sailors.
+Morris Rossabi writes that Conlan is correct in his assertion that the invasion force was much smaller than traditionally believed but argues that the expenditures lavished on the mission confirm that the fighting force was sizable and much larger than 10,000 soldiers and 4,000 sailors.
 He puts forward the alternative figure of 70,000 soldiers and sailors, half of what is stated in the Yuanshi and later Japanese claims.

-Turnbull thinks that more than 140,000 is an exaggeration but does not offer his own precise estimate for the size of the army.
-Rather, he states only that given the contributions of the Southern Song, the second invasion should have been around three times larger than the first.
-As he earlier listed the common figure of 23,000 for the first invasion uncritically, unlike the estimate of more than 140,000 for the second, which would imply an invasion force of around 70,000, on par with Rossabbi's estimate.
+Turnbull believes that more than 140,000 is an exaggeration but does not offer his own estimate for the size of the army.
+Rather, he states that given the contributions of the Southern Song, the second invasion should have been around three times larger than the first.
+As he earlier listed the common figure of 23,000 for the first invasion uncritically—unlike the estimate of more than 140,000 for the second which would imply an invasion force of around 70,000, on par with Rossabbi's estimate.